Golden Beach

 For Investors

 Renters make up 32.3% of households and weekly rent averages $400, giving investors a moderate tenant base, but the 20.1% vacancy rate is the figure that demands attention.
 That vacancy is roughly three times the level of a healthy rental market and reflects a coastal suburb where many dwellings sit empty as holiday or second homes rather than being leased year-round.
-Against the $515,000 median, a $400 weekly rent implies a gross yield near 4.0%, stronger than premium city markets, yet the high vacancy and a thin development pipeline of just 15 applications in 12 months cap the growth case.
 With the population aging and household income in the 22nd percentile, demand support leans on lifestyle migration more than local wage growth.

 Development Activity